This article is written by Sheryl Schuff and was originally published on July 10, 2013. It is intended for the U.S. business audience.

-Here are the top 10 things you need to know.
+Here are the top things you need to know before starting out.

 The most common forms of payroll are wages and salaries paid to employees for services performed in a business.
-Payroll also includes tips, bonuses, commissions, and fringe benefits such as vacation.
+Wages also includes tips, bonuses, commissions, and fringe benefits such as vacation.